-Here's an aspiring writer who wanted to know how we pay travel costs and manage to squeeze so much travel from our writing assignments.
+Here's a note from an aspiring writer who wanted to know how we pay travel costs and manage to squeeze so much travel from our writing assignments.
 He wrote a lengthy email, so I've edited it down to get to the crux of this issue:

 This is a good question.
 You see veteran travel writers circling the globe and splashing their adventures all over social media.
 And new travel writers wonder how we cover those expensive travel costs.